Holidays in Term Time

 The Department for Education expects schools and local authorities to promote good attendance and reduce absences, including persistent absence.
 This is because we know that missing out on lessons leaves children/young people vulnerable to falling behind.
 Children with poor attendance tend to achieve less in both primary and secondary schools.

-The Government has recently made amendments to the Education (Pupil Registration) (England) Regulations 2006 which came into force on 1st September 2013.
-These regulations make it clear that Headteachers should not grant approval for any leave of absence during term-time, including holidays, unless there are exceptional circumstances.
+Amendments to the Education (Pupil Registration) (England) Regulations 2006 which came into force on 1st September 2013 made it clear that Headteachers should not grant approval for any leave of absence during term-time, including holidays, unless there are exceptional circumstances.
 Our Attendance Policy and national guidance clearly states that holidays should be taken within school holidays and parents should avoid seeking to take children out of school during term time.

 Head Teachers may not grant any leave of absence for holidays during the term time unless there are exceptional circumstances; in these cases it is the Head Teacher who determines the number of days a child can be away from school if the leave is granted.

-For the school to comply with the law, I am unable to approve requests for leave of absence for reasons that are not considered to be special or exceptional.
-These are rare occasions which may include Weddings, Funerals, Religious celebrations (the day of the event) or works closures – where a place of work dictates which weeks in the year you can take annual leave from work.
+For the school to comply with the law, we are unable to approve requests for leave of absence for reasons that are not considered to be special or exceptional.

 This is Government policy which schools are legally required to uphold.
 Parents who take their children on holiday without permission will incur unauthorised absences for their child.
 Parents could be issued with a fixed penalty notice and/or court action which is actioned by Derbyshire County Council, not school.